 Telok Ayer Street used to be on the shoreline and at this temple, Mazu, the Goddess of the Sea, is worshipped.
 Chinese immigrants straight off the boats came here to give thanks for their safe passage.
 There are several smaller shrines dotted around the temple complex dedicated to Guanyin and Confuscious among others.

 - Visit the Chinatown Heritage Centre on Pagoda Street

 - Make sure to visit Buddha Tooth Relic and Thian Hock Keng Temple.

 - Stroll the Chinatown street markets of Pagoda, Trengganu and Temple Street

-- Try delicious Chinese food at the Chinatown Complex or Maxwell Food Courts.
+- Try delicious Chinese food at the Chinatown Complex, Maxwell Food Court or Spring Court Restaurant*.